Show-ha Shoten!: One-Way Ticket to the Top

 Azemichi's schoolmate and a former famous child actor in historical dramas.
 Although a natural, he only acted to make his mother smile, and switched to comedy after seeing someone make her laugh at a joke.
 He was in a previous comedy duo, but his partner Sakutaro Kunugi died from a disease.
-Carrying on his former partner's dream, he wants to become the first person to win both the Wara-1 Grand Prix, a competition for manzai duos, and the Ultimate Comedy Battle, a sketch comedy competition.
+Carrying on his former partner's dream, he wants to become the first person to win both the Wara-1 Grand Prix, (Note: This competition is modeled on the M-1 Grand Prix.) a competition for manzai duos, and the Ultimate Comedy Battle, a sketch comedy competition.